codacy/codacy-rubocop/docs/description/Rails_Output.md

-This cop checks for the use of output calls like puts and print
+Checks for the use of output calls like puts and print

 # Examples